Báthory family: Branches

 The elder branch of the family, the Báthory of Somlyó were descended from John, Count of Szatmár, the first-born son of Briccius, through his eldest son Ladislaus (died 1373).
 Ladislaus, Count of Szabolcs, married Anna Meggyesi and received Somlyó as dowry.
 Ladislaus' younger brother George II is the ancestor of the Simolin family, later called Báthory of Simolin (see below).
 A further division occurred under the great-grandsons of Ladislaus (latter half of the 15th century): John and Stephen dropped the name Báthory and founded the Szaniszlófi family, while Nikolaus continued the Somlyó branch.

 The younger branch of the family, the Báthory of Ecsed, were descended from Luke, the youngest son of Briccius.
 Luke possessed wide estates in Szatmár and was granted by King Charles Robert the lordship of Ecsed, where he built the castle called Hűség (loyalty).

 This branch, since they retained the possession of Bátor, are sometimes called of Bátor or, as the younger branch, Nyírbátor (New Bathory).

 Legend and coats of arms

 A legendary account, placing the Báthorys' origin in the year 900 (preceding the advent of the Gutkeled clan), relates how a god-fearing warrior called Vitus (a namesake of a member of the first generation of the Gutkeled clan) set out to fight a dragon, which lurked in the swamps next to the castle of Ecsed (actually built only in the 14th century) and harassed the countryside.
 Vitus killed it with three thrusts of his lance and as a reward received the castle.
 The grateful people honoured him with the names Báthory, meaning "good hero", and animus magnanimus.
 In Hungarian the word bátor means "brave".
+Several variants of the legend attributed this heroism to Opos the Brave, who lived in the second half of the 11th century and probably was not actually an ancestor of the Gutkeleds.